mtorials/hugo-mt32/README.md

 ### Theme

 The theme is licensed under the MIT license.
-Feel free to use and mofidy it for your own projects.
+Feel free to use and modify it for your own projects.

 ### Content